• Home /

 How Does the LIFT Act Work?

 The LIFT Act legislation modifies FHA mortgages to make them pay off faster.
-The bill’s language explains how the LIFT Act works.
+The bill’s most recent language explains how the LIFT Act works.

 HUD and the U.S. Treasury form a partnership to reduce mortgage rates